 Validating the triggers

 Triggers can be tested both during the white box and black box testing.
 In white box testing, you can create, update, or delete the simulated data invoking the triggers before integrating the DB with your frontend.
-And after the integration, you can invoke triggers via the application’s UI.
+After the integration, you can invoke triggers via the application’s UI.

 When testing triggers, it’s important to validate that: